vitessio/website/content/en/docs/20.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient ExecuteFetchAsApp](./vtctldclient_executefetchasapp/)	 - Executes the given query as the App user on the remote tablet.
 * [vtctldclient ExecuteFetchAsDBA](./vtctldclient_executefetchasdba/)	 - Executes the given query as the DBA user on the remote tablet.
 * [vtctldclient ExecuteHook](./vtctldclient_executehook/)	 - Runs the specified hook on the given tablet.
+* [vtctldclient ExecuteMultiFetchAsDBA](./vtctldclient_executemultifetchasdba/)	 - Executes given multiple queries as the DBA user on the remote tablet.
 * [vtctldclient FindAllShardsInKeyspace](./vtctldclient_findallshardsinkeyspace/)	 - Returns a map of shard names to shard references for a given keyspace.
 * [vtctldclient GenerateShardRanges](./vtctldclient_generateshardranges/)	 - Print a set of shard ranges assuming a keyspace with N shards.
 * [vtctldclient GetBackups](./vtctldclient_getbackups/)	 - Lists backups for the given shard.